-Levels of 25(OH)D in relation to change in mean serum calcium levels and hypercalcemia in controlled trials

-We included the published 22 RCTs involving an oral dose (either D2 or D3) of greater than or equal to 1,800 IU per day (or the equivalent in weekly, monthly, bolus doses, etc...) and in which both mean serum calcium and serum 25(OH)D were reported [45-66].
-The reason for this cutoff stems from the purpose of conducting a risk assessment for doses close to or greater than the IOM identification of 2,000 IU as the tolerable UL.
-In addition, in Fig. 1a, b, we plotted mean serum calcium levels from five double-blind RCTs that reported serum calcium levels after vitamin D supplementation along with the fall and fracture endpoints [29, 34, 38, 43, 67].
-The vitamin D doses in these five trials ranged from 400 to 800 IU vitamin D per day.
-In Fig. 1a, b, a total of 28 data points for mean calcium levels are depicted (two data points stem from one trial for the report by type of dwelling [45]).
-In Fig. 1a, b, we drew a trend line based on this series of mean serum calcium levels.
-The horizontal trend line indicates that mean serum calcium levels did not increase with higher doses of vitamin D up to 100,000 IU per day (Fig. 1a) or with higher achieved 25 (OH)D levels up to 643 nmol/l (Fig. 1b).
+Levels of 25(OH)D in relation to change in mean serum calcium levels and hypercalcemia in controlled trials-We included the published 22 RCTs involving an oral dose (either D2 or D3) of greater than or equal to 1800 IU/day (or the equivalent in weekly, monthly, bolus doses, etc...), and in which both mean serum calcium and serum 25(OH)D were reported (Appendix; Table 1; [45-66]).
+The reason for this cut off stems from the purpose of conducting a risk assessment for doses close to or greater than the IOM identification of 2000 IU as the Tolerable Upper Intake level (UL).
+In addition, in Figure 1 A and B, we plotted mean serum calcium levels from 5 double-blind RCTs that reported serum calcium levels after vitamin D supplementation along with the fall and fracture endpoints[29,34,38,43,67].
+The vitamin D doses in these 5 trials ranged from 400 to 800 IU vitamin D per day.
+In Figure 1 A and B a total of 28 data points for mean calcium levels are depicted (2 data points stem from one trial for the report by type of dwelling[45]).
+In Figure 1 A and B we drew a trendline based on this series of mean serum calcium levels.
+The horizontal trendline indicates that mean serum calcium levels did not increase with higher doses of vitamin D up to 100,000 IU per day (Figure 1 A) or with higher achieved 25(OH)D levels up to 643 nmol/l (Figure 1B).
 The one trial with 100,000 IU dose of vitamin D per day had a very short duration of 4 days, while the other trials ran for at least one half-life of vitamin D, which is 3 to 6 weeks.
-We address treatment duration in more detail later in the Results section.
-Notably, in none of the trials was there a shift of mean serum calcium levels above the normal physiologic range (>2.6 mmol/l) with vitamin D treatment.
-However, in the Honkanen et al. trial depicted in Fig. 1a, b, there was an increase in mean serum calcium levels above 2.6 nmol/l in the institutionalized control group receiving calcium supplementation without vitamin D [45].
-Not shown in Fig. 1 is one controlled trial with a report of increased mean calcium levels above 2.6 nmol/l as the trial did not measure 25(OH)D levels: the Narang et al. 1984 trial randomized 30 healthy adults to 0, 400, 800, 1,200, 2,400, and 3,800 IU per day for 90 days and observed a significant increase in mean serum calcium levels in the two highest dose groups (2.62 and 2.82 mmol/l, respectively) [68].
-The limitations of the Narang study include the location and population studied (India), the small sample size (n=5 per group), and failure to measure serum 25(OH)D levels.
+We address treatment duration in more detail later in the results section.
+Notably, in none of the trials was there a shift of mean serum calcium levels above the normal physiologic range (> 2.6 mmol/l) with vitamin D treatment.
+However, in the Honkanen et al. trial depicted in Figure 1A and B, there was an increase in mean serum calcium levels above 2.6 nmol/l in the institutionalized control group receiving calcium supplementation without vitamin D[45].
+Not shown in Figure 1 is one controlled trial with a report of increased mean calcium levels above 2.6 nmol/l as the trial did not measure 25(OH)D levels: the Narang et al. 1984 trial randomized 30 healthy adults to 0, 400, 800, 1200, 2400, 3800 IU/day for 90 days and observed a significant increase in mean serum calcium levels in the two highest dose groups (2.62 and 2.82 mmol/l, respectively)[68].
+The limitations of the Narang study include the location and population studied (India), the small sample size (n = 5 per group) and failure to measure serum 25(OH)D levels.
 Finally, the finding of a significant increase in mean serum calcium levels at these doses has not been replicated in any subsequent published RCT.